 We will measure the respiration and decomposition flux from the soil using a CO_2 probe.
-From these data we can estimate the contribution of our local environment to the global carbon cycle.
+This can be done outdoors, or indoors in a terrarium or flowerpot.
+From these data we can estimate the contribution of our local environment to the global carbon cycle, or explore the change in respiration rate with changing temperature.

-Part 1 - Build the Experimental Components Make a plastic juice bottle flux chamber.
+PART 1 - BUILD THE EXPERIMENTAL COMPONENTS Make a plastic juice bottle flux chamber.
 The flux chamber will control the movement of CO_2 gas between the soil and probe, and allow us to make quantitative measurements.
 Choose a 2-quart (or similar) plastic juice bottle with a wide enough mouth to fit the CO_2 probe.
 Pour in one liter of water (that you've pre-measured in a beaker or graduated cylinder).
 With the cap on, turn the bottle upside down and draw a line at the one liter mark.
 Discard the water and cut off the bottom of the juice bottle evenly, just below the one liter line.